-Factors That May Affect Operating Results and Financial Condition
+Factors That May Affect Operating Results and Financial Condition sufficient quantities of the female condom.

-The Company's future operating results and financial condition are dependent on the Company's ability to increase demand for and to cost-effectively manufacture sufficient quantities of the female condom.
 Inherent in this process is a number of factors that the Company must successfully manage in order to achieve favorable future results and improve its financial condition.